OCR-tech/AdaptDL/README.md

 # AdaptDL: Real-Time Object Detection with Voice Commands

-**AdaptDL** is a Python-based real-time object detection system using deep learning with voice commands for surveillance systems.
+**AdaptDL** is a Python-based real-time object detection system using deep learning with voice commands for surveillance applications.

 &emsp;&emsp;The system detects target objects from a webcam in real-time using the YOLOv5 model, and overlays bounding boxes and labels on the detected objects in the video stream.
 It features functionality based on user-input voice commands, including selecting target objects, saving snapshots, and generating sound alerts.
 The system features with user preferences adaptability based on voice command history and can handle challenging environments.

 <!-- &emsp;&emsp;YOLOv5 is a state-of-the-art object detection model that is capable of detecting multiple objects in real-time.
 This model is designed to be fast and efficient, making it suitable for applications such as surveillance systems, autonomous vehicles, and robotics. -->